jessepav/lacygoill-wiki-backup/awk/awk.md

 Anyway, version control `~/share/man`.

+Also, if you want to draw table in a manpage, you probably need to read `$ man tbl`.
+For pictures and equations, see also `$ man pic` and `$ man eqn`.

 ## Idea of infrastructure

 At  the  root of  every  wiki,  you  should have  a  file  which lists  all  the